This creamy tangy Goat Cheese Risotto recipe needs to be in your repertoire for all upcoming dinner parties!

 - Spring Pea Risotto

 - and last but not least – a parmesan risotto Eggplant Rollatini

 The simple addition of a little goat cheese makes this risotto extra tangy and comforting.
 Throw on the basil and a squeeze of lemon juice and you’ll want to save the entire dish for yourself!

 Goat Cheese Risotto

-- In a large skillet heat the olive oil over medium high heat.
+- In a large skillet, heat the olive oil over medium high heat.
 Add the shallot and saute until soft.
-Add the garlic and saute for about 1 minute more.
-Add the Arborio rice to the skillet, making sure to stir it around in the olive oil so that each granule is coated, and toast it for about 90 seconds.
+Add the rice and garlic and saute for about 1 minute more, making sure to stir it around in the olive oil so that each granule is coated.

-- Next add the white wine and stir the rice.
+- Next add the white wine and stir.
 Wait until all the wine has been absorbed and then start adding the chicken stock 1/2 cup at a time, making sure not to add more until the previous addition has been absorbed.

-- Once the rice is just tender, add the Goat cheese and lemon juice and combine.
-Remove from heat and season with salt and pepper to taste and sprinkle with the Thai Basil.
+- Once the rice is just tender, add the goat cheese and lemon juice and combine.
+Remove from heat and season with salt and pepper to taste and sprinkle with the basil to serve.